Frequently asked questions about

 short-term health insurance in Kentucky

 Yes.
-As of 2022, there were at least seven insurers offering short-term health insurance in Kentucky.
+As of 2023, there were at least nine insurers offering short-term health insurance in Kentucky.

 There are no state-specific regulations pertaining to the duration of short-term health insurance in Kentucky, so the state defaults to the federal regulations.